sujitsathe/WhatsApp-Sentiment-Analysis-test-/README.md

-## how to run?
+## how to run this code?

-To run the app, type following command in terminal.
+To run the app, type  the following command in terminal.

 streamlit run app.py

-## Libraries used
+## Libraries used (required)

 - streamlit
 - matplotlib